Congregational Care Ministry

 “Bear one another’s burdens, and in this way you will fulfill the law of Christ.”
 (Galatians 6:2)

 Prayer is at the heart of who we are and all that we do.
 We invite you to submit a prayer request form or email your request to .
 Please select one of the following when you submit your request:

 - Pastoral Care Team – First UMC’s Pastor and Congregational Care Minister will keep the utmost confidentiality for prayers when requested to do so; these sensitive prayer requests will not be shared with the Covenant Prayer Group or others.

 - Covenant Prayer Group – this intercessory prayer group of volunteers commits to dutifully praying for all submitted prayer requests and maintaining confidentiality; prayer request information will be shared with this group at the level designated by the person requesting prayer (first name only, full name, any specific information).

-- Hospital Visitation – visitation by the Pastor and the Associate in Ministry for Congregational Care
+- Hospital Visitation – visitation by the Pastor and Congregational Care visitation team

-- Care Facility Visitation – regular visitation of members in nursing homes or assisted living facilities by the Associate in Ministry for Congregational Care
+- Care Facility Visitation – regular visitation of members in nursing homes or assisted living facilities by the visitation team

-- Homebound Visitation – regular visitation of homebound members by the Associate in Ministry for Congregational Care
+- Homebound Visitation – regular visitation of homebound members by the visitation team

 - Home Communion Ministry – volunteers serve Holy Communion to members unable to attend our worship services